 With babies, please bring your usual supply of nappies and milk.
 With all other children, please do not give them sugary drinks, snacks or sweets just before or during the shoot.
 Doing this keeps faces clean and free of food colouring stains (our sharp lenses will show up everything!).
 In addition, having no sugar in their system helps to keep everything nice and calm!

 Q: How long does a shoot take? / Does it matter if we are late?

-A typical family portrait shoot takes about 60 minutes to do.
+A typical family portrait shoot takes about 60-90 minutes to do.
 Please ensure that you arrive promptly at the stated time.
 Arriving late will result in a shortened shoot, or your shoot being cancelled without a refund of any fees.
-You can download directions on how to find us here.

 Q: What if someone is ill?
 Should we still go ahead with the shoot?

-If it looks like that any of your children will be ill on the day of the shoot, please let me know as soon as you can and I’ll do my best to reschedule the shoot to another day (dates/times subject to availability), as illness and tiredness can greatly affect a child’s willingness to be photographed.
+If it looks like someone in your group will be ill on the day of the shoot, please let me know as soon as you can and I’ll do my best to reschedule the shoot to another day (dates/times subject to availability), as illness and tiredness can greatly affect a child’s willingness to be photographed.

 If anyone in your party has an infectious illness, please do not bring them to the studio, as we do not want to pass any bugs on to our other clients.

 Q: When and where do we view our portraits?